 Food and Drinks - Some of my favorite blogs to read are the ones that can help me be better in the kitchen.
 Food blogs make most of their money from advertisements and sponsorships, because they can easily achieve high traffic.
 Other ways to make money are not so simple, because when you go on a food blog, you just read, grab the recipe and go.
 If they can keep you coming back, then they've got you.

 Heather - Sprinkle Bakes is the most delicious food blog I've ever seen, and she keeps me coming back for all her recipes.
 I've been a fan since 2013, and I drool every time I visit her blog.
 Done.

 Lindsay - Pinch of Yum is another familiar name, yes?
 She quit teaching to blog full-time and hasn't looked back.

 To really have a successful blog, read this post here where I talk all about it.
 In this post today, I showcased bloggers who are at different levels of success with their blogs.
 I hope you know that it takes tremendous amounts of work to get to where you want to be.
 However, the rewards are worth it - so very much worth it.

 Just think about it - you wake up in the morning and check your email to find a few (maybe several) hundred bucks popped into your account while you slept.

 It happens to me and to so many others, and it is such an awesome feeling.
 You want this, and I want you to have this.
 I'm sharing with you everything that I know, so that I can help you get there.

-You've got to have the right support system, and if you're in need of a group of blogger friends who are damn-determined to make a collective $1 billion from their blogs (YES, $1 BILLION), then Billionaire Blog Club might be for you.
+You've got to have the right support system, and if you're in need of a group of blogger friends who are damn-determined succeed, then Dare to Conquer (Formerly Billionaire Blog Club) might be for you.
 We are serious about this blogging stuff.
 Come join us, and it just might be the best thing for your blog that you ever do.
 I know it's the best decision I made for mine.